Red Hot Chili Peppers

 The band played a fine mixture of new and old songs alike from their 11 album catalog.
 Can’t Stop was the first performance up which set the stage of how the whole night was going to come together.
 Hearing their classic hits of Scar Tissue and Californication brought back memories of high school for me.
 It was during my high school years that I started to listen to rock music with the Red Hot Chili Peppers being one of the first bands I got into.
 Californication and Stadium Arcadium were among my favorite albums during that time and when I heard songs from those albums lots of memories flooded back to me.
 Dani California was the highlight for me that night due to the meaning that that song has to me.
 This was the first Red Hot Chili Peppers song I became exposed to 11 years ago when they were releasing Stadium Arcadium.
 I’ve always loved that song and actually wrote an analysis on it in my college music class.
 I never thought though that I would ever see the band actually perform live in person.
 It did happen and I could not have been happier than I was that night.
 Emotions came out that night as Under the Bridge and Goodbye Angels moved the audience, some even to tears.
 Everyone had their eyes on stage as Kiedis sang with strength these beautiful songs.
 During Goodbye Angels, people in the crowds took out their cellphones, turned on the lights, and waved them in a sea of lights.
 There was only guy I saw that actually had a lighter all lit up in the air, how far we’ve come.
 That sea of cellphone lights still magnified the powerful performance bringing even more meaning to it.

 Newer songs such as Dark Necessities and The Adventures of Rain Dance Maggie showcased how the band’s evolving songwriting through the years.
 Personally for me these are some of my favorite rock songs of the last five years.
 Throughout the concert all four members of the band were on point and on their A game.
 It was fun seeing how all four members interacted with one another and played off each other.
 They all were in sync with one another with each song that they performed.
 Josh Klinghoffer did an excellent job during his solo of I’m Set Free.
 His solo performance surprised me as I was not expecting it, but I was left speechless at the end.
 Flea’s energetic presence that night were some of the highlights of the night.
 He’s a superb bass player that one needs to see live in order to understand how amazing he is.
 Chad Smith rocked it out throughout the whole night having small solos here and there.
 He never missed a beat and upon seeing him live I can see the resemblance to Will Ferrell more apparent.
 Kiedis was phenomenal that night as he gave it his all to the audience that night.
 He was just what I expected to see live; raw energy and tremendous charisma in his performance.
 An aspect about the concert that I enjoyed was that in between songs the band would play seemingly random instrumental music.
 From there they would dive to the next song on their set list.
 It kept me and the audience guessing as to what song would be played next, creating playful sense of suspense.
 Lastly, the flowing bright light props should be mentioned as they were used throughout the concert.
 Right in front of the band there a row of large bright lights that would change color and move around based on the song being played.
-The lights would change different colors most prominently the color red, of course.
+The lights would turn different colors most prominently the color red, of course.
 They would move by forming what seemed like a waves, moving down one row at a time, creating multiple layers of squares, and other designs as those.
 The band picked a great song to send their night; Give It Away.
 As the song came to a triumphant end the floating lights formed the red Red Hot Chili Peppers logo marking the end of a memorable night.

 Red Hot Chili Peppers Setlist